RISCfuture/BadBehavior/README.md

 be more than a 12-month gap between such flights.
 If you go more than 12 calendar months without having flown practice approaches, then the only way to regain your instrument currency is via an IPC.
-If you missed that window even by a day, then all your subsequent IFR flights were illegal.
+If you missed that window even by a day, then all your subsequent IFR flights were illegal, even if you did 6 approaches and a hold.
 Get an instructor and complete an IPC and you'll be set for the future.

 ### It says all my night flights were out of currency!